 This delivery though, was part of a larger initiative by Elizabeth and young Abby, who was... ⇢ read more

 By Melissa Libby, President, Melissa Libby & Associates

 Back in PR school the professors beat it into our heads: Never, ever, no matter what, should a client respond with “no comment.”
 And so we dutifully advised our clients accordingly and worked hard to craft carefully worded messages to right a wrong or soften a situation.
 Every question got a response.
 Every grievance was taken seriously and equally.
 Every hater was loved.

 Maybe it’s because the Internet has made complaining so much easier.
-Or maybe, as I suspect, it’s given people the anonymity to lash out in ways they never would in person.
-But whatever the case, online complaining has reached an all time high and I’ve started advising my clients to ignore ... ⇢ read more
+Or maybe, as I suspect, it’s given people the anonymity to lash out in ways they never would in person.... ⇢ read more

 By Kim McKeeman

 I was working on our PR agency’s business plan and had to take a step back and really, honestly look at why a client works with our company.
 Forget the 30,000-foot vision for a minute, and get down to reality.